 The Smithsonian Air and Space Museum has displays honoring the astronauts and Farragut graduates Alan Shepard and Charlie Duke.

-We visited the National Archives where we saw the original Declaration of Independence, Constitution, and Bill of Rights.
+We visited the National Archives where we saw the original Declaration of Independence, Constitution, and Bill of Rights a historic landmarks.

 We visited Ford’s Theater where President Lincoln was assassinated.
 We toured the Petersen House where President Lincoln died, the museum containing many artifacts relating to the assassination, and the Lincoln Educational Center.